farwaali08/UFOs/README.md

 ![alt_text](https://github.com/farwaali08/UFOs/blob/ab0470518c07c3a590038b0570c944896b43ece6/static/images/case_sensitive.png)

 In order to yield results, the search criteria must be an exact match to data in the table, which may not not always be intuitive, and will not produce accurate results.
-As seen in the image above, entering "CA" instead of "ca", will not produce the same results.
-Essentially, the user must know exactly what they're looking for, which limits the utility of a search feature.
+As seen in the image above, entering "CA" instead of "ca", will not produce the same results, despite the fact that both represent "California".
+Essentially, the user must know exactly what they're looking for, which limits the utility of a search/filter function.

-For this reason, the webpapge would benefit from a drop-down menu, as it would provide the user with all available options.
+For this reason, the webpage would benefit from a drop-down menu, as it would provide the user with all available options.
 This is also important when considering the next point:

 ***Data Quality***

 ![alt_text](https://github.com/farwaali08/UFOs/blob/ab0470518c07c3a590038b0570c944896b43ece6/static/images/needs_parsing.png)

-The data available is pr
+The data available is not presented in a consistent format, which can also hinder the filtering functionality.
+As seen in the image above, the "Duration" column has various format

+### ADDITIONAL RECOMMENDATIONS